divya609/selfproject/README.md

 **3. Triggers**

-Implemented triggers on the Opportunity object.
+Implemented triggers on the Opportunity and Account object.
-Trigger on Opportunity: Automates processes when an opportunity is created or updated.
+Trigger on Opportunity for Discount approval: Automates processes when an opportunity is created or updated.
+Trigger on Account to assign agents : Populates Agents to Account(property) based on agent specialization and availability.

 **4. Test Classes**